The Easier English logo shows information is easier to understand.

 The Easier English quality mark represents information that has been created and adapted using Easier English.
 The symbol gives reassurance to customers that content and language are adapted using evidence-based methods, tailored to their needs.

-The quality mark can also indicate level of complexity.
-The complexity indicators tell recipients how easy the content may be, and whether it is right for them.
+The dots in the Easier English mark indicate level of complexity.
+The dots (complexity levels) tell recipients how easy the content may be, and whether it is right for them.
+The levels take in to account complexity of topic, language and images.

 Language, literacy and knowledge needs are vital audience demographics, overlooked in traditional communications.
 Understanding these needs is crucial to deliver content that is easy to understand and use.